hermanwongkm/AlgoPratice/readme.md

 1. Replace and remove: replace all As with Ds and all delete all Bs.
 The idea is count the required space, which is array + 2As and delete all the Bs.
 This is done first by a forward iteration, Then we do a backwards iteration.
 Filling up the array backwards.
 2. Reverse a string: The solution is to first, reverse the entire string.
 So now.
 What is messed up is that each word is individually reversed.
 However, each word has the correct length.
 So now you just have to reverse individual words.

-**Solving sorted array questions**
-1. Iterate both pointers at the same time.
-These are problems such as find *intersection of array*
-2. Fill up the array from the back.
-This is good for sorted array as if it is sorted, you'll not touch/overwrite the front of that array unnecessarily.
-These are problems such as *merge 2 sorted array*

 **Solving interval questions**
 1. *Question on number of concurrent events running* Sort the arrays by both the starting and ending point.
 Then, if it is starting, you will add to count.
 If it is a ending, you can minus.
 This will give you the number of concurrent events running.
 2. (*Merge intervals*) Sort the array by start time, if the next start time is within the current end time, it overlaps.